wp-plugins/simplemap/readme.txt

 Please visit [the SimpleMap forums at WordPress.org](http://wordpress.org/tags/simplemap?forum_id=10) if you have a bug to report.
 Otherwise, you may access premium support inside the plugin dashboard.

 == Changelog ==

+= 2.4.5 =
+* Fixed regression that broke export
+* Removed accidental subscription notice meant for version of plugin released to premium members.

 = 2.4.4 =
 * Added filters to menu item permissions